Meteor shower to appear above Kansas, here’s when - NewsBreak

 Culbertson and NASA recommend the following advice for viewers:

-- To find the constellation Leo, look for a backward question mark.
+- To find the constellation Leo, look for a backwards question mark.

 - Be prepared for winter temperatures.